↑

 7 Say No – How to Choose Christmas Activities to Avoid Stress

-Saying no isn’t easy, but it is definitely possible.
+Saying no isn’t easy, but it is possible.
 A good friend of mine likes to say, “Say no to the good, so you can say yes to the great!”.
 That’s a wonderful way to look at it.

 It’s much harder to say no to the good things – especially because there are LOTS of good things that come our way during the Christmas and holiday season.